christophergillard9696-lgtm/Weighty/README.md

                                 val platesPerSide = used.sumOf { it.weight * it.count }
                                 val actualTotal = barWeight + platesPerSide * 2

-                                result = if (remaining > 0.001) {
+                                // If remaining is still meaningfully above zero, we couldn't hit the target exactly result = if (remaining > 0.001) {
                                     CalculationResult.Partial(used, remaining, actualTotal)
                                 } else {